 If you have a high powered blender and can make the pudding really smooth, it’s even more fun to eat, but if not (I don’t have one) it tastes just as good, but with a little more texture.
-Like any chia pudding, the seeds have to be soaked overnight or at least a few hours.
-After soaking, you blend it up with cacao, dates, and orange zest, then serve with lots of pomegranate for a fun winter breakfast!
+I usually use an immersion blender for this recipe.

 Chocolate Orange Chia Parfait

-- 3 tablespoons chia
+- 3 tablespoons chia seeds

-- 3 tablespoons cacao
+- 3 tablespoons cocoa powder

-- ¼ cup soft dates pitted
+- 40 grams soft dates pitted

 - Zest of an orange

-- ½ teaspoon cinnamon
+- ½ teaspoon cinnamon optional

 - ½ cup pomegranate seeds